EA Sports College Football: NCAA Football 14

+EA Sports College Football 25

+EA Sports College Football 25 was released on July 19, 2024 on PS5 and Xbox Series X/S. It is the first installment in the resumption of the series after an 11-year hiatus.
+The game's cover features Quinn Ewers, quarterback for the Texas Longhorns; Travis Hunter, wide receiver and cornerback for the Colorado Buffaloes; and Donovan Edwards, running back for the Michigan Wolverines.

+EA Sports College Football 26

+EA Sports College Football 26 was released on July 10, 2025.
+With Delaware and Missouri State joining the FBS level, they were added to the game.
+The cover athletes are Alabama's Ryan Williams and Ohio State's Jeremiah Smith, both wide receivers.

-Cover Athletes
+Cover athletes

 Future of the series

-Due to recent legal disputes between the association, Electronic Arts, college athletes, and others regarding the usage of college athletes' likenesses in video games (which is currently barred by the NCAA because of the concept of sport amateurism), they would not renew their licensing deal with EA.
-However, the expiration of the license only affects the use of the NCAA's trademarks in the games; teams and other events are licensed from schools individually or through organizations such as the Collegiate Licensing Company—who announced on the same day that they would extend its own licensing deal with EA through 2017.
-As such, EA ensured that with these existing deals in place, it would still be able to produce future versions of the franchise without the NCAA license (as it did prior to 1997); EA Sports' executive vice president Andrew Wilson announced that the next edition of the franchise was already in development, and would "[still] feature the college teams, leagues, and all the innovation fans expect from EA Sports."
+Due to legal disputes between the NCAA, Electronic Arts, college athletes, and others regarding the usage of college athletes' likenesses in video games (which had been barred by the NCAA because of the concept of sport amateurism), the association did not renew its licensing deal with EA.
+However, the expiration of the license only affected the use of the NCAA's trademarks in the games.
+Teams and other events are licensed from schools individually or through organizations such as the Collegiate Licensing Company—which announced on the same day that they would extend its own licensing deal with EA through 2017.
+EA therefore ensured that with its existing deals in place, it would still be able to produce future versions of the franchise without the NCAA license (as it did prior to 1997).
+EA Sports' executive vice president Andrew Wilson announced that the next edition of the franchise was already in development, and would "[still] feature the college teams, leagues, and all the innovation fans expect from EA Sports."

 However, after the SEC, Big Ten, and Pac-12 conferences announced that they would not license their trademarks to EA, the company announced on September 26, 2013 that it would not make a college football game for 2014.
 EA had plans to continue the series with a focus on user-generated content under the old College Football name, but the planned game was eventually canceled.

-As of 2021, the series has not returned, although Oregon and Texas licensed their team names for the story mode in Madden NFL 18.
-Madden NFL 20 includes 10 licensed college teams for its new career storyline QB1: Face of the Franchise.
+During the series' hiatus, Madden sporadically made use of college football teams.
+Oregon and Texas licensed their team names for the story mode in Madden NFL 18 and Madden NFL 20 included 10 licensed college teams for its career storyline QB1: Face of the Franchise.

-NCAA Football 14, the last edition of the game, continues to be played by fans, including actual college football players.
+NCAA Football 14, the last edition of the game released prior to the series' hiatus, continued to be played by fans, including actual college football players.
 Unofficial updates have been released to reflect current rosters.
 On October 29, 2019 the NCAA's board of governors voted unanimously to institute new rules allowing student athletes to profit from the use of their name, image, and likeness.
-The changes are set to take effect no later than January 2021.
-This development has caused many to speculate that a new NCAA Football game will be released in the near future.
+The changes were set to take effect no later than January 2021.
+This development caused many to speculate that a new NCAA Football game would finally be released in the near future.